-Bulgarian Lukoil might suspend operation because of proposed legislative changes21.
-May 2020. / SEE Energy News
+Bulgarian Lukoil might suspend operation because of proposed legislative changes, SEE Energy News

 Due to proposed legislative changes requiring it to split its single tax warehouse into separate regional units, Lukoil Bulgaria company could suspend its operation, said Bulat Subaev, general Manager of the Bulgarian subsidiary of Russian oil company.